 Instructions

-• Bring a large pot of water to a boil and season well with kosher salt.
-Add the pasta and cook according to al dante according to package instructions (about 8 to 9 minutes).
-You will need 1 cup or so of the cooking water later.
+• Cook the pasta.
+Bring a large pot of water to a boil and season well with kosher salt.
+Add the pasta and cook according to al dente according to package instructions (about 8 to 9 minutes).
+Reserve 2 cups of pasta water, then drain.

 Video